Shoalsteed/I2PJavaSoftwareGuide/README.md

 *ERR - Client Manager I2CP Error - check logs*: This is usually due to a port 7654 conflict.
 Check the logs to verify.
 Do you have another I2P instance running?
 Stop the conflicting program and restart I2P.

+# I2P Applications, Services and Configuration

+Applications are made available through a webUI, which listens at 127.0.0.1:7657.

 # SusiMail (Developed by: postman, susi23, mastiejaner)
 ![img](https://user-images.githubusercontent.com/50714166/188678059-289fe956-9c27-495a-bae2-7158ac010b84.png)